Topological dynamics of cosine maps: A model for cosine dynamics

-\begin{observation}[The embedding of $J(\F)$ in $\C$ is a Cantor bouquet] It follows from the previous proof that for any $(t,\s)\in J(\F)$, $\Phi(t,\s) \in J_\s$, see also Observation \ref{obs_corresp_orders_cosine}.
-In particular, $\Phi$ acts as an order-preserving map from the exponentially bounded elements of $(\Z\times\{L, R\})^\N$ to $\Addr(g)$.
-Furthermore, if $g$ is any disjoint type cosine map, $J(g)$ is a Cantor bouquet, see Observation \ref{obs_spacecosine}.
-Hence, $J(\F)$ can be embedded in the plane using the homeomorphism $\Phi$, and since $\Phi(J(\F))=J(g)$, $\Phi(J(\F))$ is a Cantor bouquet. \end{observation}
+\begin{observation} Recall from Observation \ref{rem_Jg} that if $g$ is of disjoint type, then $J(g)=\bigcup_{\s\in \Addr(g)} J_\s$.
+It follows from the proof of Theorem \ref{thm_conjcosine_intro} that in this case, for each $\s\in \Addr(g)$, $\Phi\colon \{(t, \s) \colon t \geq t_\s\} \to J_\s$ is a bijection, see also Observation \ref{obs_corresp_orders_cosine}.
+This implies that $\Phi$ acts as an order-preserving map from $\Exad$ to $\Addr(g)$.
+Note also that $J(\F)$ is a straight brush, see the proof of Proposition~\ref{prop_properties_cosine}, and in particular a collection of disjoint unbounded curves.
+Hence, our result provides another proof of the fact that $J(g)$ is a Cantor bouquet. \end{observation}